-- Flood protection and river control assets - Tasman Environment Plan, including Tasman Resource Management Plan - Digital Innovation Programme, and - Council's contribution towards the development of Nelson City Council assets that are a benefit to Tasman communities (e.g. at Saxton Field).
+- · Flood protection and river control assets - Tasman Environment Plan, including Tasman Resource Management Plan - · Digital Innovation Programme, and - Council's contribution towards the development of assets based in Nelson that are a benefit to Tasman communities (e.g. at Saxton Field).